 We recorded the assets acquired and liabilities assumed at their estimated fair values as of the acquisition date.
 We recorded the excess of the purchase price over the assets acquired and liabilities assumed as goodwill.
-The fair value of net assets acquired, goodwill, intangible assets and deferred tax liability were \$2.4 million, \$15.6 million \$18.4 million and \$3.7 million, respectively.
+The fair value of net assets acquired, goodwill, intangible assets and deferred tax liability were \$2.4 million, \$15.6 million, \$18.4 million and \$3.7 million, respectively.
 The goodwill amount represents synergies we expect to realize from the business combination and assembled workforce.
 We allocated the goodwill to our one reporting unit and reportable segment.
 The acquired goodwill and intangible assets were not deductible for tax purposes.

-The transaction-related costs for the acquisition were \$1.7 million for the year ended December 31, 2023.
-In addition we revalued the contingent consideration subsequent to the acquisition date and recorded an additional \$1.6 million.
-See Note 3.
-Fair Value Measures for additional information on the contingent consideration.
+The transaction-related costs for the acquisition were \$1.0 million and \$1.7 million for the years ended December 31, 2024 and 2023, respectively.
 Transaction expenses and contingent consideration expense are included in general and administrative expense in the consolidated statements of operations.